Namularbre/alpacaWebInterface/readMe.md

 This file will be executed by the web application.

-<i>Note : A linux version is coming, because I need to install this on a server.</i>

-After, you will need Node js, at least the version 18.16.0.
+After this, you will need Node js, at least version 18.16.0.

 In the folder where you have put the code, run
 ````